Sri07-spec/Terrorism-Analysis/README.md

 # Terrorism-Analysis

-An elaborate exploratory data analysis on the dataset from the Global Terrorism Dataset.
+An elaborate exploratory data analysis on the dataset from the Global Terrorism Database.
 =======
 #### * An elaborate exploratory data analysis on the dataset from the Global Terrorism Dataset.
 #### * The analysis comprised of multiple questions which helped in deriving insights about terrorism hot spots and security questions